KimmyBeeW/stat-blog/_posts/2024-11-13-downfall-of-disney.md

 And the one we've all been waiting for, Opening Earnings over Time:
 <img src="{{site.url}}/{{site.baseurl}}/assets/img/earningsVStime.png" alt="" class="center"/>
 And the zoomed in version:
 <img src="{{site.url}}/{{site.baseurl}}/assets/img/lastfive.png" alt="" class="center"/>

 Notice the peaks in 2019 and 2022?
 Maybe I was right after all.
 The beginnings of a pattern are occuring and it doesn't look too good for our heroes, especially when compared to the stock data we gathered earlier.

 <img src="{{site.url}}/{{site.baseurl}}/assets/img/disstocks5yrs.png" alt="" class="center"/>

+For lifelong Disney fans, this data might evoke nostalgia for the golden era of box-office hits, but hopefully there is more good to come.
+It makes one wonder how the company will innovate in response to these challenges.
+It will be interesting to see if Disney pivots its strategies or doubles down on its streaming services.
+Could this signal the end of Disney’s box-office dominance?
+Only time will tell.

 ### Want to do it yourself?
 Check out my [repo](https://github.com/KimmyBeeW/Disney-Web-Scraping) with all of the code I used to webscrape the Box Offic Mojo website, my RequestGuard file for parsing the robots.txt files, the data I gathered, and some helpful links I found.
 Web scraping is a lot easier than I remembered it being, it just takes some puzzling and time.
 Go analyze data about your own interests, and always remember to have fun coding in color!